 The Peer Review will be done through the Blackboard disscusion board, make comments that will help your fellow students get a better grade.

 For the Editor's Review you should include with your Week 15 final project at least one draft of your project that has been proofread by a native English speaker who is a university graduate.
-Have the proofreader sign the top of your draft, and include their university and date of graduation, and attach the marked-up copy below your final version.
+Have the proofreader sign the top of your draft, and include their university and date of graduation, and attach the marked-up copy along with your final version.
 Finish the draft with plenty of time to spare, proofread it yourself, spell-check and grammar-check, print-out or email a copy, have it proofread by someone else, and then incorporate the proofreader's recommendations into your final paper.
-Put the final version on top of the draft when you turn it in.
 After submitting your work on Blackboard, wait an hour and then go back to SafeAssign's Originality Report to check for plagiarism problems.